ptrus/rofl-x402-service/README.md

 This service supports two AI providers for document summarization:

 1. **Ollama** (default) - Local inference with the Qwen2 0.5B model
-2. **Gaia Nodes** - Cloud-based inference with OpenAI compatible API
+2. **Gaia Nodes** - Local inference with OpenAI compatible API (you can remove ollama container from compose.yaml if using Gaia).
+Learn how to launch your own gaia node docs.gaianet.ai/getting-started/quick-start.

 To switch between providers, set the `AI_PROVIDER` environment variable: